 “Over the last 20 years, our Nation has seen a significant rise in the number of adults diagnosed with diabetes—a chronic condition that can lead to heart disease, kidney disease, vision loss, and other serious health problems.
 Today, more than 34 million American adults are living with diabetes, and an estimated 88 million more may be at risk of developing the disease.
 During National Diabetes Month, we draw awareness to all forms of this dangerous condition—including Type 1, Type 2, and gestational diabetes and prediabetes—and recommit ourselves to finding a cure.”

 “November is National Diabetes Month, a time when communities across the country team up to bring attention to diabetes.
-This year’s focus is on prediabetes and preventing diabetes.
+This year’s focus is on managing diabetes by building your health care team.

 Source: Annual Business Survey (ABS) Program.

 From the Library > America Counts: Stories Behind the Numbers:

 From the Newsroom > Stats for Stories (SFS):